kunjsong01/Cpp_Warm_up/brush_up/basic_review_notes.md

 * **myIntVec.size()** // returns 10
 4. >> extraction operator; << is insertion operator.
 They operate on iostreams, such as cin and cout.
 5. = assignment operator can be used to assign one object to another, performed by member-wise assignment.
+6. **Abstract class** is a class that has at least one pure virtual function and cannot be instantiated, e.g. **virtual void printID() = 0**.
+This type of class is intentionally designed to be used as base class.
+A concrete class is a class that can be used to make objects.
+7. **Polymorphism** example in C++: a function can have many forms, i.e. overriding in derived class.
+Furthermore, in order to avoid Early Binding, you need to make that function in the base class "**virtual**".